 Unfortunately, there are some serious consequences to not paying your bills.
 Late or missed payments have a major impact on a person’s credit history.
 Left unpaid, these accounts could end up in collections, which has an even bigger impact.
 Meanwhile, falling behind on rent could mean eviction.

 Still, if you’ve fallen behind on your bills, there are ways to prevent these from becoming even bigger problems and get back on track.
-Here are some of the best resources and steps you can take starting today.
+Here are some of the best resources for financial help, and other steps you can take starting today.

 Check to see if you’re owed unclaimed money